Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 For girls

-Jumps from 7 to 9 years old are explained by the preparation of the body for adolescence and puberty.
+The jumps from 7 to 9 years are explained by the body’s preparation for adolescence and puberty.

-Regular determination of BMI in a child allows parents to control his weight and timely prevent both exhaustion and the appearance of extra pounds (read about the features of childhood obesity).
+Regular determination of a child’s BMI allows parents to monitor his weight and promptly prevent both exhaustion and the appearance of extra pounds (read about the features of childhood obesity).

 Ideal weight calculation